 1. Identify journals that a) contain few images, and b) are preserved at Harvard and CDL repositories to 95% level of completeness.
-Currently, 92 JSTOR journals we own fulfill these criteria.
+92 journals fulfill this criteria currently.

 2. Make the list available to library representatives, allow feedback through 18 February, 2015.